kgrz/adblock-plus-image-hiding/README.md

 The issue:
 ---------

-Adblocker Plus (ABP), as of version 3.4.1 (not reproducible in 3.4.2 as far as I checked), hides an image that originally had a `src` attribute set to a non-spec-compliant value, but then gets changed to a valid URL later (think lazy loading).
+Adblocker Plus (ABP), version 3.4.2 or less, hides an image that originally had a `src` attribute set to a non-spec-compliant value, but then gets changed to a valid URL later (think lazy loading).

 However, this is not a blanket issue across all images loaded this way.
 This only happens if the original URL has a fragment that matches a